abshilpa/LLM---Sentiment-Analysis/README.md

 # LLM-Sentiment-Analysis
 Sentiment Analysis on Amazon Product Reviews using BERT

-Voice of the Customer (VOC)
-This project focuses on understanding the Voice of the Customer (VOC) by analyzing product reviews from Amazon.
-VOC is about capturing what customers are really saying about a product or service.
-By analyzing review data, I aimed to extract both functional and non-functional feedback such as performance, usability, and cost-related concerns that customers express through their reviews.

-Project Overview
-I built and fine-tuned a pre-trained transformer model (bert-base-uncased) to classify Amazon reviews into three sentiment categories:

-Negative 😠

-Neutral 😐

-Positive 😊

-The goal was to extract meaningful insights from customer feedback to support better product decisions and experience improvements.
+In this project, I built a sentiment analysis model using the pre-trained transformer bert-base-uncased.
+My goal was to extract the Voice of the Customer (VOC) from Amazon product reviews capturing what users are really saying about a product’s performance, cost, and usability.
+VOC is vital in customer experience management and helps drive product improvements, making it a meaningful real-world application of NLP.
+To tackle this, I fine-tuned BERT to classify reviews into Negative, Neutral, and Positive sentiment, using the star ratings provided by customers.
+Since BERT understands word meaning in full context by reading text bidirectionally, it is well-suited for interpreting real-world customer opinions.

 What I Did
  I studied foundational papers like Attention is All You Need and BERT: Pre-training of Deep Bidirectional Transformers to understand the theory.